av1kav/acura/README.md

 DBT can be similarly configured to run containerized task orchestration - simply spawn a container for each task using the dbt image, mounting any necessary volumes and adding any environment keys to the `airflow-common` configuration anchors.
 Airflow's BashOperators can be configured to use the host's Docker socket at `var/run/docker.sock`, which is mirrored and exposed as a service using TCP to ensure safety.

-This is simply to show how the container service works, but as a standalone unit it simply accomplishes its command and stops:
+For example, a container can be configured with a dbt image and the `debug` command; when launched, it simply accomplishes its command and stops:

 ![alt text](assets/docker_debug.png)